Teamsters top boss tries to quell rebellion by Mickey, Goofy

 ORLANDO, Fla.
 (AP) — The Teamsters’ top boss is trying to quell a rebellion by Mickey, Minnie and their costumed friends.

-International Brotherhood of Teamsters general president James Hoffa ordered a hearing in Florida last weekend to determine whether leaders should be removed from the local Teamsters union that represents Walt Disney World’s costumed character-performers, among others.
+International Brotherhood of Teamsters general president James Hoffa ordered a hearing in Florida last weekend to determine whether leaders should be removed from the local Teamsters union that represents Walt Disney World’s costumed character-performers, truck drivers and other workers.

-In a notice calling for the hearing, Hoffa said he had received “credible allegations” that Local 385’s leaders have failed to act in the interest of union members.
+Hoffa says he has received “credible allegations” that Local 385’s leaders have failed to act in the interest of union members.

 Follow Mike Schneider on Twitter at https://twitter.com/MikeSchneiderAP